 Note that Norton Secure VPN also comes bundled in some tiers of the Norton 360 security suite.

-Norton VPN doesn't fare well in terms of security compared to other VPNs on the market.
-It leaks some of your DNS queries at the system level, and the kill switch doesn't work properly, so if you're concerned about your internet connection being completely protected while connected to it, it's not a great choice.
+Norton VPN offers middle-of-the-pack performance compared to other VPNs on the market.
+While it keeps your IP address and DNS queries hidden while you're connected to it, its kill switch doesn't work properly.
+That means if your computer restarts or your internet connection drops, unencrypted traffic can leak, exposing your IP address.
 Also, it doesn't have additional features like multi-hop and lacks feature parity across platforms, so your experience will differ significantly depending on which device you use.
 On top of that, Norton's privacy policy indicates they collect more data from you than many competing services, which may alarm you if you're concerned with privacy.

 Users online have occasionally reported payment processing issues.
 We also experienced an issue where Norton's site couldn't process our credit card payment.
 We had to call customer support and have our payment information processed manually by the agent.
 Overall, this process was long, cumbersome, and decidedly not private since we had to share de-anonymizing personal information.